tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK5.md

 fread(str, sizeof(char), 517, badfile); // read at most 517 chars from the file
 ```

-2. Calls the function "bof", passing "str" as an argument.
+2. Calls the function "bof()", passing "str" as an argument.
-3. "bof" allocates memory for a new character array, "buffer", and copies the contents of "str" to it.
+3. "bof()" allocates memory for a new character array, "buffer", and copies the contents of "str" to it.

 ```c
 int bof(char *str)